wisq/ex_sudoku/README.md

 This is just a random one-day project I threw together to solve Sudoku puzzles concurrently using Elixir.

 I don't claim this to be a particularly efficient method, nor do I have any expertise in writing Sudoku solvers.
-This was simply an educational project, and a benchmark against a similar Ruby solution.
+This was simply an educational project, and a benchmark against a similar Ruby solution that I wrote a few years ago.

 ## Algorithm